iturner72/book-notes/the_crypto_story.md

         and often give them a fair amount of real control of the company.
 In this, DAOs look more like *partnerships* than public corporations.
 * iii.
 Identity, reputation, credentials
+    + Many of the grand claims that people make about web3 are about reputation and identity.
+The idea is that you can keep your identity on the blockchain in some immutable, decentralized, transparent, provable form, and then do good stuff with it.
+    + You can have some crypto wallet that contains not just tokens that you *bought*, but also token you received for *doing* things.
+When you graduate from college, your college sends you a Backelor's Degree Token, or a series of tokes specifying the courses you took and your grades and maybe what you learned.
+Same for DMV, same for job promotions, etc.
+        (These tokens will also, in the general case, be *nontransferable*: You can't sell your college degree to someone else.)
+    + ... if you're looking for a job, you'll show prospective employers your degree tokens and conference tokens and Reddit tokens and whatever else seems relevant.
+## E Uncensorable Ledgers
+* i.
+Censorship resistance
+    + Ordinarily, if there's some database on a computer software, and it changes some data field, it can just change that field back to what it was; those are equivalent, easy things for a computer to do.
+But the blockchain make it *hard* to change things back.
+    + Blockchain is one-way; its ledger is permanent.
+This is nice if you want your ledger to be really secure, hard to hack, backed up in multiple places, though honestly it's probably an overkill for those purposes.
+        But it's *really* nice if you want your ledger to be immune from *government meddling*.
+* ii.
+Or not
+    + A meme in crypto is the "$5 wrench attack," named for an xkcd web cartoon pointing out that the way to seal someone's crypto currency isn't by using sophisticated methods to hack his laptop but rather by "hitting him with this $5 wrench until he tells us the password."
+    + ...crypto creates a *permanent public record* of those transactions...
+And that's where they get you.
+The normal way to turn your Bitcoin into dollars is through a centralized crypto exchange, such as the apps for buying and selling crypto that you saw advertised during the Super Bowl.
+        They're the main "fiat off-ramp," the place that lets you well your Bitcoin for dollars.
+    + ...if your *Bitcoin* are on a bad list, they won't turn them into dollars for you.
+If you come by 100,000 Bitcoin in the wrong way... and the government has blacklisted it for some reason, the exchange will ask you where they came from if you try to transfer it to them.
+## F Digital Scarcity
+* Intro: We've talked about how Satoshi's essential technological innovation was that he found a way to make numbers on computers *scare*.
+And a weirdly important generalization of Bitcoin is that it is a way to create electronic scarcity.
+* i.
+Wait, what?
+    + Is that good?
+For digital cash it is, sure.
+Dollars are electronic ledger entries that are scarce because a complicated system of banking regulation makes them scare; banks *can* make new dollars just by changing a number in a database, but there's a lot of ceremony involved in making sure they do that in the right way.
+Bitcoin solves this with the supply cap.
+    + One possible future is that the world will be increasingly like that, at least for some people.
+Technological progress will make the basic necessities increasingly abundant and also less fun, the physical world will become more honmogenous and boring, and everyone will spend more of their time online.
+Their friendships and romances and family life will occur on computers; their lives will get meaning from stuff that happens on computers.
+* ii.
+Rare monkey JPEGs
+    + Remember, an NFT is just a token with a number.
+If you buy Bitcoin, your Bitcoin is identical to anyone else's Bitcoin.
+If you but an NFT, it has a number.
+There will be some series of NFTs-some ERC-721 token series with a name, let's call them Tedious Tamarins- and each NFT in that series will have a number, and Tedious Tamarin No. 63 will be distinguished from Tedious Tamarin No. 64 by having a different number.
+    + If you buy and NFT, what you own is a notation on the blockchain that says you own a pointer to some web server.
+On that web server there's *probably* a picture of a monkey, but that's none of the blockchain's business.
+Meanwhile the intellectual-property rights to that picture of a monkey are *certainly* none of the blockchain's business.
+It's not uncommon for the person or company selling the SFT series to 1) own the IP rights to the pictures of the monkeys and 2) promise to transfer those rights, or some of them, to individual holders of the NFTs.
+But if that happens, it happens off the blockchain; those promises are or aren't enforceable through the normal legal system.
+And it's not all that uncommon for the person selling the NFT series *not* to own the IP rights.
+* iii.
+The metaverse
+    + I plan to go to my grave not knowing what "the metaverse" is, so I'm certainly not going to explain it to you.
+But one thing it is is that you can buy some real estate on the internet.
+Like, there will be a picture of a house on the internet, and so on...
+    + How much should your house in the metaverse cost?
+Two plausible answers might be "It should cost as much a sa house, it's a house," or "It should be basically free, it's just a file on a computer, there's essentially infinite space in the metaverse, and nobody has to actually nail together the house."
+    + ...it's hard not to think of the movie *The Matrix*.
+You know the premise:
+        Everyone is a sack of meat in a bath of nutrients with their brains plugged into a remarkably realistic simulation of late-'90s America.
+    + So they simulated late capitalism instead.
+Even in a world where all the goods are digital and available in limitless abundance, you still have to have a (simulated) desk job to pay for them.
+Digital scarcity.

 # III The Crypto Financial System
+Let's step back a bit and abstract from what we've discussed so far.
+Crypto is:
+* 1. A set of tokens, which are worth fluctuating amounts of money.
+We can say that these tokens are financial assests, like stocks and bonds.
+* 2. A novel set of ways to create new tokens and distribut them and try to make them worth money.
+## A Your Keys, Your Coins, Your Hard Drive in a Garbage Dump